PROFILE: Riverlands Christian Community, Longford

 New opportunities to connect with our community

 Last year, in the midst of the COVID-19 troubles, we opened our door to Meals on Wheels, who now have their regional distribution base here.
-As well, a Kiosk for Carers to access support and information has been set up, and will be opening soon.
+As well, a Kiosk for Carers to access support and information will open soon.
 These community programs are part of our engagement with the people of Longford and surrounding area.

-Late last year we were approached by the Northern Midlands Council and asked if we would host a Neighbourhood house.
+Late last year the Northern Midlands Council approached us to ask if we would host a Neighbourhood house.
 The house would have a goal of seeking to provide services and support to struggling groups throughout the area.
 Council was unsuccessful at its initial attempts to gain funding through the Tasmanian Community Fund but continues to seek funding from other sources.